Chefs Notes

 Bacon-Wrapped Pork Tenderloin.
 What more do I need to say?
 Make it for dinner tonight, your next special occasion, or dinner party.
 It is guaranteed to please.
 You can find the recipe directly below but keep reading for a more detailed explanation.

 Usually, when making something like this bacon-wrapped pork tenderloin, I would use a whole tenderloin.
 However, when I went to the grocery store to buy a pork tenderloin, they were all cut into pieces.
-That's the only reason why this recipe calls for half a pork tenderloin.
+That is the only reason why this recipe calls for half a pork tenderloin.
 You can double up the bacon and easily do this with a whole tenderloin.
 You may need to add five minutes to the cooking time, but otherwise, nothing else needs to change.

 Bacon-Wrapping The Pork Tenderloin

-To wrap the tenderloin, start by placing a 12-inch length of plastic wrap flat on your cutting board.
-Place five slices of good-quality bacon in an overlapping pattern in the middle of the plastic.
 Put the pork tenderloin at the end of the bacon strips.
-Use the plastic wrap to lift the bacon while you roll the tenderloin forward—Tuck the bacon around the tenderloin and roll forward to finish the wrap.
+Use the plastic wrap to lift the bacon while you roll the tenderloin forward.
+Tuck the bacon around the tenderloin and roll forward to finish the wrap.
 Close the plastic wrap around the bacon-wrapped pork tenderloin.
-Grap the ends of the plastic wrap and roll the wrapped tenderloin along on the cutting board to twist the edges tightly.
+Grab the ends of the plastic wrap and roll the wrapped tenderloin along on the cutting board to twist the edges tightly.
 Let the tenderloin sit in the plastic for ten minutes or up to two days in the fridge.

 Searing

-Heat a large skillet on medium-high heat.
-Add two teaspoons of cooking oil.
-Remove the plastic wrap from the pork tenderloin.
-Put the tenderloin in the hot pan with the seam of the bacon down.
 Cook for a minute or two or until the bacon is browned.
 Flip the tenderloin and brown on the top.
 Then, brown on both sides.
-It is very important that your pan is hot when the tenderloin goes in otherwise the bacon will stick.
+It is very important that your pan is hot when the tenderloin goes in, otherwise the bacon will stick to the pan and pull away from the pork.

 Roasting

 Put the tenderloin in a small roasting pan or casserole dish and brush with your favourite barbecue sauce or follow my guide to homemade barbecue sauce here.
-Put the roasting pan in the oven at 375°f for 12 minutes.
-Flip the tenderloin, brush with some more barbecue sauce, and cook for another 8 to 10 minutes or until the tenderloin is firm to the touch or a thermometer inserted into the thickest part of it reaches 150°F. Take the pork out of the oven and let it rest for 5 minutes before you cut into it.
+Put the roasting pan in the oven at 375 degrees for 12 minutes.
+Flip the tenderloin, brush with some more barbecue sauce, and cook for another 8 to 10 minutes or until the tenderloin is firm to the touch or a thermometer inserted into the thickest part of it reaches 150 degrees.

 Serving The Pork Tenderloin

 Once the pork has rested, slice it into pinky-finger width pieces.
-For appearances purposes, cut it on a slight bias.
-Serve the pork with roasted or mashed potatoes and vegetables.
+For a more elegant presentation, cut it on a slight bias.
+This creates wider, more attractive slices that show off the beautiful bacon exterior and the juicy pink centre of the pork.

 Perfect Bacon-Wrapped Pork Tenderloin